-The next five lines also begins with the same two words, “That mirror.”
-In this section of the poem, “That mirror” is said to have “magic” that is able to “penetrate him like a dart.”
+The next five lines also begin with the same two words, “That mirror.”
+In this section of ‘Moments of Vision,’ “That mirror” is said to have “magic” that is able to “penetrate him like a dart.”
 There is no hiding from it, it will cut right to the core of who one is.
 It might be a painful process but there is nothing one can do to stop it.

 Works well in these night hours of ache;